Do You Need Landlord Insurance?

-If you can’t afford to miss a monthly rent check, make sure your policy would provide coverage for lost rental income in case property damage requires your tenant to move out temporarily.
+If you can’t afford to miss a monthly rent check, make sure your policy would provide coverage for lost rental income if property damage requires your tenant to temporarily move out.
 This coverage will pay your rental income while the property is being repaired for damage caused by something that your policy covers, such as a fire.

 Check with your current insurer and look into any discounts they may provide, such as a deal for using them for multiple homes or cars.
 It also makes sense to do some research and make a few calls to compare offerings and prices.
 An experienced, professional property management company can share what’s typical and help you get started.

 Consider the coverage options and deductibles.
-Balance the annual cost of the policy against what you believe you could afford to pay out of pocket in case the worst happens.
+Balance the policy’s annual cost against what you believe you could afford to pay out of pocket in case the worst happens.